 It only takes 3 seconds to get involved in an accident after being distracted.
 If it takes a minimum of 5 seconds for a driver to read or send a text message, can you imagine the potential danger that this presents?
 It is no wonder that distracted driving was the cause of more than half of the crashes that involved teenagers in 2019.

 Have you ever experienced being a passenger and your taxi driver would receive calls from their family through mobile phone applications?
-How about being a passenger to a friend who was on a video call the entire time?
-I, for one, am lucky to not have been involved in any accidents due to distracted driving.
+How about being a passenger to a friend on a video call the entire time?
+I, for one, am lucky not to have been involved in any accidents due to distracted driving.
 However, some are unfortunately not as lucky.

-In the next paragraphs, you will learn more about distracted driving–its causes, consequences, and how it can be lessened.
+In the following paragraphs, you will learn more about distracted driving–its causes, consequences, and how it can be lessened.

-Distracted driving is when the driver loses his or her focus on the task at hand.
+Distracted driving is when the driver loses focus on the task at hand.
 Examples are texting, eating, or drinking while driving.
-According to the statistics mentioned above, the use of mobile phones is one of the most common distractions.
-In fact, it is the most distracting of them all.
+According to the statistics above, using mobile phones is one of the most common distractions.
+It is the most distracting of them all.
 Sending or receiving a text message diverts your attention from the road for about 5 seconds.
 As mentioned, it takes only 3 seconds for a car crash to happen right after the driver is distracted.

 Safe driving means giving your full attention to driving.
 It means not being distracted, even for just a millisecond.
 Safe driving means focusing a hundred percent.
 You cannot divide your attention between two or more things.